iron0012/tdhopper.com/content/articles/2015-09-16-notes-on-gibbs-sampling-in-hierarchal-dirichlet-process-models,-part-2.md

-Title: Notes on Gibbs Sampling in Hierarchal Dirichlet Process Models, Part 2
+Title: Notes on Gibbs Sampling in Hierarchical Dirichlet Process Models, Part 2
 Date: 2015-09-16 15:34
-Slug: notes-on-gibbs-sampling-in-hierarchal-dirichlet-process-models-part-2
+Slug: notes-on-gibbs-sampling-in-hierarchical-dirichlet-process-models-part-2
 Category: Nonparametric Bayes
 Tags: IPython, math, statistics, npbayes

-[In an earlier post](http://stiglerdiet.com/blog/2015/Sep/11/notes-on-gibbs-sampling-in-hierarchal-dirichlet-process-models/), I derived the necessary equations to sample table assignments when applying the "Posterior sampling in the Chinese restaurant franchise" algorithm to the case of latent Dirichlet allocation.
+[In an earlier post](http://stiglerdiet.com/blog/2015/Sep/11/notes-on-gibbs-sampling-in-hierarchical-dirichlet-process-models/), I derived the necessary equations to sample table assignments when applying the "Posterior sampling in the Chinese restaurant franchise" algorithm to the case of latent Dirichlet allocation.
 I complete the derivation of necessary equations here.

 We need to sample $k_{jt}$ (the dish/topic for table $t$ in restaurant $j$):